Azure-Player/azure.datafactory.devops/README.md

 ## Selective deployment
 The task allows you to deploy subset of ADF's objects.
-You can select objects by objects types & name using include or exclude option.
+You can select objects specifying them by object's type, name or folder which belongs to, using include or exclude option.
-Type/Name can be wildcarded, so all such variants are possible:
+All 3 parts (Type, Name, Folder) can be wildcarded, so all such variants are possible:

 You can specify them by exact name or wildcard.
   Example: